kduraiswami/studentloanvisualizer/plan.md

 I will post to google the markers just like I did with sisfly and probably use a custom icon and maybe legend to denote a loan_portfolio location

-technologies used -
-Sinatra
-AR
-JS
-MapCanvas

 steps -

-Lets create a blank sinatra skeleton lets look at my past project and put the same canvas on for maps lets do research on how to import an xls file into ruby objects lets post to google all 1800 of my markers with the text box of info write some rspec/jasmine tests
+lets do research on how to import an xls file into ruby objects lets post to google all 1800 of my markers with the text box of info write some rspec/jasmine tests